Dream Ahead: Notable progeny

+Assessment

 At the end of the 2010 season, Dream Ahead was rated on 126, alongside Frankel, making him the equal-best two-year-old in Europe.

 In the 2011 World Thoroughbred Racehorse Rankings, Dream Ahead was rated the seventh best racehorse in the world with a rating of 126.

 Dream Ahead was named Europe's Champion Sprinter at the Cartier Racing Awards.